KataGo Opening Books

 Rules and Komi Used

 Tromp-Taylor rules: These are strategically the same as Chinese rules, except for using positional superko instead of simple ko, and a few rules beasts like "1-eye-flaw".
-So far nothing important on 7x7 appears to depend on the choice of superko or be affected by such differences, so for all practical purposes this is a Chinese rules opening book too.
+It is rare for naturally-occurring positions to depend on the choice of ko/superko rule or to be affected by such differences, so for most practical purposes these books are Chinese rules opening books too.

 Japanese-like rules: Although the full Japanese rules are difficult to implement for computer programs, KataGo achieves a reasonably close match, including handling of points in seki, bent-four-in-the-corner, needing to protect a final ko, etc. One mild difference is that passing without filling all dame is permissible in KataGo's rules (as on many online servers).
 This almost never affects the strategic outcome.
 Aside from that, a few genuine strategic differences are known but they are uncommon.